yossico/CarND-MPC-Project/README.md

 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 This is already part of the repo so you shouldn't have to worry about it.
 * Simulator.
 You can download these from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).
 * Not a dependency but read the [DATA.md](./DATA.md) for a description of the data sent back from the simulator.

+MPC steps
+1. Set N and dt.
+2. Fit the polynomial to the waypoints in line 115 coeffs = polyfit(ptsx_transform, ptsy_transform, 3)

+3. Calculate initial cross track error and orientation error values using polyeval(coeffs, 0) & -atan(coeffs[1]);

+4. Define the components of the cost function (state, actuators, weights etc).
+This is done in MPC FG_eval class

+5. Define the model constraints.

+These are the state update equations defined in the Vehicle Models module.

+Ipopt is the tool we'll be using to optimize the control inputs [δ​1​​,a1,...,δN−1,a​N−1​​].
+It's able to find locally optimal values while keeping the constraints set directly to the actuators and the constraints defined by the vehicle model.
+Ipopt requires we give it the jacobians and hessians we provide it using the CppAD  library.

 ## Basic Build Instructions